 Re-purpose a wire wove bed.

-Plumbing pvc pipe and connect using the joints to create a shape such as a square or rectangle.
+Plumbing PVC pipe and connect using the joints to create a shape such as a square or a rectangle.

 Re-purpose a gate or fencing.

 Re-purpose a french door or window frames with the glass removed. (see right)

 Put trellis around the trunk of a tree to grow a climber.